-8. If unacceptable or marginal performance continues and the resident is not meeting program expectations, another review should take place in time to provide a written notice of intent to the resident at least 30 days prior to the end of the resident's current if he or she must extend training at the current level or will not have their contract renewed.
-If the primary reason(s) for non-promotion or non-renewal occurs within the last 30 days of the contract period, the residency program must give the resident as much written notice as circumstances reasonably allow.
+- 8. If unacceptable or marginal performance continues and the resident is not meeting program expectations, another review should take place in time to provide a written notice of intent to the resident at least 30 days prior to the end of the resident's current PGY level if he or she must extend training at the current level or will not have their contract renewed.
+If the primary reason(s) for non-promotion or non-renewal occurs within the last 30 days of the contract period, the residency program must give the resident as much written notice as circumstances reasonably allow. - 9.
+A program director must not release trainee QI documents (milestones, in-training exam scores, evaluations, Performance Improvement Plans) to faculty, unless the faculty serve in a mentor/advisor role to trainees or sit on the QIC/CCC.